 It’s the age-old “What you resist persists” model.
 What you resist inside you strengthens and gets worse.
 But if you allow it to be, and even talk about it freely with others as if it’s no problem, it will release the pressure.

-In fact, 8 out of 10 times, you’re going to find that other people feel the same way.
-You could be in a room full of nervous people thinking you’re the only one that’s nervous!
+In fact, eight out of ten times, you’re going to find that other people feel the same way.
+You could be in a room full of nervous people thinking you’re the only one that’s nervous.

 That would be weird, wouldn’t it?